 - Avoid touching your face, eyes, nose, and mouth with unwashed hands.

 - Do not share personal items such as cups, eating utensils, towels, or bedding.
 Wash anything you have used in soap and water.

 - Clean all "high-touch" areas in the home, such as doorknobs, bathroom and kitchen fixtures, toilets, phones, tablets, and counters and other surfaces.
 Use a household cleaning spray and follow instructions for use.

 You should remain at home, avoid contact with people, and follow the guidance of your provider and local health department about when to stop home isolation.

-It's also important to help prevent the spread of the disease to protect people at high risk of serious illness and to protect health care providers who are at the front lines of dealing with COVID-19.
+It's also important to help prevent the spread of the disease to protect people at high risk of serious illness and to protect providers who are at the front lines of dealing with COVID-19.

 For that reason, everyone should practice social distancing.
 This means:

 - Avoid crowded public places and mass gatherings, such as shopping centers, movie theaters, concert halls, conferences, and sports stadiums.

 - Don't gather in groups larger than 10.
 The fewer people you spend time with, the better.